svgdotjs/svg.panzoom.js/readme.md

 a zoom.
 This usually doesn't happen on mobile devices, in which case `pinchZoomStart` is fired when a zoom happens.

+Events fired from SVG.js are [`CustomEvent`s](http://devdocs.io/dom/customevent),
+so the arguments passed from svg.panzoom.js are in in the `.detail` property.

 | Event Name     | Argument Value   | preventDefault support |
 | -------------- | ---------------- | ---------------------- |
 | zoom           | `{ box, focus }` | YES                    |